NREL/ComStock.github.io/docs/resources/references/upgrade_measures/package_1.md

 The High-Efficiency Envelope package demonstrates between 7.9 and 16.9 million metric tons (CO<sub>2</sub>e) of greenhouse gas emissions avoided for the three grid electricity scenarios presented, as well as 9.8 million metric tons of greenhouse gas emissions avoided for on-site natural gas consumption.

 # Acknowledgments
 The authors would like to acknowledge the authors of the original measures in the Interior High-Efficiency Envelope package: Lauren Adams, Chris CaraDonna, Amy LeBar, and Andrew Parker.
-Thank you also to the reviewers of this package, Eric Ringold and Shanti Pless.
+Thank you also to the reviewers of this package, Eric Ringold and Shanti Pless (National Renewable Energy Laboratory).

 # 1. Introduction